For Immediate Release

 Celebrate Presidents’ Day Week at the JFK Library with

-BOSTON – The John F. Kennedy Presidential Library and Museum will offer several family-oriented activities and programs throughout Presidents’ Day week, including its signature Presidents’ Day Family Festival on February 20th featuring presidential storytelling, activities and performances, and a Celebrate! family series presentation of Black History Hall of Fame by Bright Star Touring Theatre on February 22nd.
-Family-friendly Highlights Tours will be offered throughout the week.
+BOSTON – The John F. Kennedy Presidential Library and Museum offers several family-oriented activities and programs throughout Presidents’ Day week, including its signature Presidents’ Day Family Festival on February 19th featuring presidential storytelling, activities and performances, and two Celebrate! family performing arts programs.
+The first celebrates the Lunar New Year with Shaw Pong Liu who performs music from China and the second features traditional West African rhythms and music with Benkadi Drum and Dance in honor of African American Heritage Month.

 $2 Off Museum Admission with Special Buzzword